jesskelsall/astarus/astarus/civilisations/kingdom-of-astor/organisations/the-crimson-blades.md

 ## Summary

-The Crimson Blades is a mercenary organisation based out of [TODO].
+The Crimson Blades is a mercenary organisation based out of Carnmere.
 Their leader is simply known as [Stalker](../../../people/stalker.md).

 ## People